Yoshida35/Discord-Bot/README.md

 Qrdecode:
 Decodes the qr code.
 If there is an error than I didn't run it since I'm still trying to use Visual Studios.

+Russion roulette:
+Randomizes between 6 chambers and counts down.
+Gives you an option to give up if you think you will lose.

+Kahoot Bot:
+Manually Enters the pin and a bot name.
+(Made it in 5 minutes so it isn't the best).

+Website:
 My (IN PROGRESS) website that may never get completed, depends if I give up. https://################.anvil.app/####################### I do have a domain, just once this is finished i need to find out how to use a domain I already have and host it.